-We actively support Paris Agreement through Saudi Government and contribute to each conference of parties since 2012.
-As an active player in carbon utilization technology, SABIC supports CSLF.
+We actively support the Paris Agreement, and, through the Saudi government, we have contributed to each Conference of Parties since 2012.
+As an active player in carbon utilization technology, SABIC supports the Carbon Sequestration Leadership Forum.
 We showcase our sustainability efforts in Abu Dhabi Sustainability Week.